rsdoiel/antenna/archives/2025/going_electric_2025.16.md

 ---

-## Slate's Affordable EV Truck Has No Screen, Uses Your Phone For Updates
+## The Cheap Slate Truck EV Has No Screen, Uses Your Phone For Updates

 date: 2025-04-25, from: Inside EVs News